-Boarders apply for leave directly to the Head of Boarding.
-Parents are required to consent to leave which the Head of Boarding considers to beyond the simple example of 'Town Leave'.
-Telephone is the best method of communication; alternatively, email can be made with the Head of Boarding to authorise leave.
+Boarders apply for leave directly to the Deputy Head of Campus - Boarding.
+Parents are required to consent to leave which the Deputy Head of Campus - Boarding considers to beyond the simple example of 'Town Leave'.
+Telephone is the best method of communication; alternatively, email can be made with the Deputy Head of Campus - Boarding to authorise leave.
 Students will also complete a form to indicate their intention to go on leave.

 It is always best for parents to make contact with host families and to discuss the arrangements for leave.
-While your child may find this rather intrusive, it is important that you are comfortable with the arrangements in place and it provides you with an adult emergency contact should you need to reach your child while they are in the care of the host.
+While your child may find this rather intrusive, it is important that you are comfortable with the arrangements in place and it provides you with an adult emergency contact should you need to reach your child

-Parents are free to visit their children at any time, provided it does not clash with a school function.
+Parents are free to visit their children at any time, provided it does not clash with an Academy function.
 Likewise, they are welcome to take their children out on any day or overnight or for weekend leave.
 Courtesy and good management suggest that the residential staff should be informed of this beforehand.
-A call or email to the Head of Boarding is appreciated.
+A call or email to the Deputy Head of Campus - Boarding is appreciated.
 Parents should be aware of bedtimes for students, and late visits should be avoided.
 Movement after hours in residences is unsettling.

 Parents and boarders must be aware that permission to leave the College with anyone other than the student's parents is something which the Executive Principal reserves an absolute right to approve or decline.
 The Executive Principal is responsible by law for student welfare.
-Whilst we do not anticipate any difficulty with this, there may arise a situation whereby the Head of Boarding declines permission for a boarder to leave the College with someone other than his or her parents, despite permission from the boarder's parents.
-Often, the College is in a good position to determine the appropriateness of leave, particularly when local.
+Whilst we do not anticipate any difficulty with this, there may arise a situation whereby the Deputy Head of Campus - Boarding declines permission for a boarder to leave the Academy with someone other than his or her parents, despite permission from the boarder's parents.
+Often, the Academy is in a good position to determine the appropriateness of leave, particularly when local.

-The Head of Boarding is responsible for the student unless they are specifically with their parents or when parents have assigned their responsibility to other parents or family members and will always require complete details of where the boarder is, how they are getting there and getting back, and what activities the boarder may be involved in (or exposed to) whilst absent from College.
+The Deputy Head of Campus - Boarding is responsible for the student unless they are specifically with their parents or when parents have assigned their responsibility to other parents or family members and will always require complete details of where the boarder is, how they are getting there and getting back, and what activities the boarder may be involved in (or exposed to) whilst absent from Academy.
 (Please see the section on Motor Vehicles).

 There are no set rules about how much leave a boarder may have.
-There are variables which alter circumstances in different cases, and the discretion of the Head of Boarding is the deciding factor.
+There are variables which alter circumstances in different cases, and the discretion of the Assistant Head of Boarding is the deciding factor.